Agriculture in Israel has been a Long Hard Struggle

 So Why Boycott Israel’s Food?

 Since we live in an interconnected world it is virtually impossible to avoid using Israeli products.
 Take fresh agricultural produce for example.
-In 2010, Israel’s fresh agricultural exports totaled $1.33 billion, and some 87% was exported to Europe [UN Commodity Trade Statistics].
+In 2010, Israel’s fresh agricultural exports totalled $1.33 billion, and some 87% was exported to Europe [UN Commodity Trade Statistics].
 Fruit, vegetables and herbs grown in Israel and on its settlements in the West Bank can be seen on sale at all the major supermarkets and greengrocers.
 The UK is the top market for Israeli citrus fruit, followed by Scandinavia, Russia, Germany and France.
 In UK supermarkets you will find avocado, sweet potato, tomatoes, galia melon, peppers, chilli, figs, strawberries, grapes, mango, plums, pomegranate, lychees and nectarines – all from Israel and its ‘illegal’ settlements!
 Is it logical to boycott Israeli fresh produce when we eat so much of it?